PydPiper/pylightxl/README.md

   No compatibility/version control issues.

 - **Light-weight single source code file that supports both Python3 and Python2.7.18.**
-  Single source files that can easily be copied directly into a project for true zero-dependency.
+  Single source file that can easily be copied directly into a project for true zero-dependency.
   Great for those that have installation/download restrictions.
   In addition the library's size and zero dependency makes this library pyinstaller compilation small and easy!